knulli-cfw/knulli.org/docs/play/add-games/accessing-ext4.md

     We **strongly** suggest to use [**Network Transfer**](../network-transfer) to access to your KNULLI device.
 Before you attempt to access your SD card directly, please make sure to read the warning in the [Add Games](..) section.

-Under certain circumstances, games can be added directly to your SD card.

-### Devices with a single SD card

 As explained above, the *SHARE* partition is formatted to ext4 by default.
 Therefore, it is not accessible on Windows.
-However, if neither network transfer nor a Linux computer is available to you, there are options to access the SD card from Windows anyway.
+However, if network transfer is not available to you, there are other options to access the SD card directly.

-#### Reformat the share partition to exFAT

-!!! warning "Before reformatting the SD card to exFAT, please be aware that you may not be able to run certain games from the [PortMaster](../../systems/portmaster) library afterwards.
-Some ports rely on symlinks and large swap files which are not supported by the exFAT file system."

-It is possible to reformat the *SHARE* partition to exFAT, to make the partition accessible on Windows.
-To format the partition to exFAT anyway, open the KNULLI main menu by pressing ++"Start"++ and choose *Format a disk* in the *Frontent developer options* section of the *System settings*.
-You will be able to choose whether you want your partition formatted to ext4 or exFAT.

-#### Third party software
+## Option 1: Linux

+If you have access to a Linux computer, you will be able to access the *SHARE* partition anyway, even if it is formatted to ext4.
+Simply plug your card into your Linux computer and you will be able to browse the directories and add files directly.

+## Option 2: Third Party Software

 Some third-party developers offer software solutions to access Linux file systems from Windows/MacOS: